 The following table is being provided to you in cooperation with the State Department of Public Health.
 It shows the results of tests on Lemoore's water quality and compares them with established State Standards.
-As you can see from this information, Lemoore's water meets or exceeds all of the established water quality health standards.

 How to Read the Table